 Pedal Power is a successful bike education program operating in four diverse Minneapolis public schools: Waite Park, Pillsbury, Webster, and Field.

 As one of the first, and arguably the best, school-based biking programs around, Pedal Power serves as a functional model for other schools and districts.
 Our 4th and 5th grade classes go out for weekly rides with their teachers, use bikes instead of buses for field trips when possible, and ride year-round with an after-school group to locations all over Minneapolis.
 Students study science, history, art and more—then they bike to locations for hands-on learning experiences.
 They develop a strong connection with their neighborhood and build confidence, persistence, and grit.
 Their safety green shirts and hoodies bring smiles and waves from neighbors and fellow cyclists along the way.

-Seven years ago, two veteran teachers were stunned to realize that about half of the 4th and 5th grade students at their Northeast Minneapolis school did not know how to ride a bike.
+Nine years ago, two veteran teachers realized that about half of the 4th and 5th grade students at their Northeast Minneapolis school did not know how to ride a bike.
 EL Teacher, Mark Trumper and Art teacher, Susan Tuck decided in that moment to work toward changing those numbers—one bike and one new rider at a time.
-Dozens of small grants funded a growing bike fleet, volunteers were recruited to teach kids how to balance, pedal and shift gears.
+Dozens of small grants funded a growing bike fleet, and volunteers were recruited to teach kids how to balance, pedal and shift gears.
 Trumper and Tuck volunteered hundreds of hours to bring biking to a school where almost all of the students are on subsidized lunch programs and more than half do not speak English at home.

 Donate now to help keep Pedal Power moving forward!